shariqahn/EasyEdit/outputs/memit_data_stats/Llama-2-7b-hf/wikipedia_stats/README.md

-This directory contained that were created for MEMIT training on EasyEdit.
+This directory contained files that were created for MEMIT training on EasyEdit.
 Saving them on https://huggingface.co/datasets/shar11/memit-data-stats because too large for git.
 They took a long time to create, so didn't want to lose them.